AlexsLemonade/scpca-downstream-analyses/README.md

 ## Quick Start Guide

-To run the core analysis workflow on data processed using the [scpca-nf workflow](https://github.com/AlexsLemonade/scpca-nf), you will want to implement the following steps in order:
+To run the core analysis workflow you will want to implement the following steps in order:

 1. Clone the repository and install Snakemake using the [instructions provided in the Snakemake docs](https://snakemake.readthedocs.io/en/v7.3.8/getting_started/installation.html#installation-via-conda-mamba).
 2. [Install the packages and dependencies](#3-additional-dependencies) that are required to run the workflow.
-3. Ensure that the input single-cell gene expression data are stored as `SingleCellExperiment` objects in RDS files (see more on this in the ["Input data format" section](#input-data-format))
+3. Ensure that the input single-cell gene expression data are stored as `SingleCellExperiment` objects in RDS files (see more on this in the ["Input data format" section](#input-data-format)).
+The workflow can directly take as input the `filtered` RDS files downloaded from the [Single-cell Pediatric Cancer Atlas portal](https://scpca.alexslemonade.org/) or the output from the [scpca-nf workflow](https://github.com/AlexsLemonade/scpca-nf), a workflow that can be used to quantify your own single-cell/single-nuclei gene expression data.
 4. [Create a metadata tab-separated value (TSV) file](#metadata-file-format) that defines the sample id, library id, and filepath associated with the pre-processed `SingleCellExperiment` files to be used as input for the workflow.
-5. Ensure that you have a mitochondrial gene list as a text file with a list of mitochondrial genes found in the reference transcriptome used for alignment.
-Within this file, each row must contain a unique gene identifier corresponding to a mitochondrial gene found in the reference genome used for alignment (see more on this in the ["Running the workflow" section](#running-the-workflow)).
-6. Ensure that you have a snakemake configuration file that defines the parameters needed to run the workflow (see more on this in the ["Running the workflow" section](#running-the-workflow) and our example configuration file [here](config/config.yaml)).
-7. Open terminal to run the workflow using the following snakemake command and the `--config` flag to adjust the `results_dir` and `project_metadata` parameters to point to your desired results directory and project metadata file that you created in step 3:
+5. Open terminal to run the workflow using the following snakemake command and the `--config` flag to adjust the `results_dir` and `project_metadata` parameters to point to your desired results directory and project metadata file that you created in step 3:

 ```
 snakemake --cores 2 \